jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Efreeti.md

 RacialMods:
 Languages: Auran, Aquan, Common, Ignan, Terran; telepathy 100 ft.
 SQ: change shape (humanoid or giant, alter self or giant form I)
+SpecialAbilities:
+  Change Size (Sp): >
-SpecialAbilities: Change Size (Sp) Twice per day, an efreeti can magically change a creature's size.
+    Twice per day, an efreeti can magically change a creature's size.
 This works just like an enlarge person or reduce person spell (the efreeti chooses when using the ability), except that the ability can work on the efreeti.
 A DC 13 Fortitude save negates the effect.
 The save DC is Charisma-based.
 This is the equivalent of a 2nd-level spell.
+  Heat (Ex): >
-Heat (Ex) An efreeti's body deals 1d6 points of fire damage whenever it hits in melee, or in each round it grapples.
+    An efreeti's body deals 1d6 points of fire damage whenever it hits in melee, or in each round it grapples.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: